chaseingersoll/mexicanspottedowl/README.md

 # mexicanspottedowl
-A spatial analysis on the threatened This project was created by Meghan Boniecki, Chase Ingersoll, and Lindsay Polaski.
+Here you'll find a spatial analysis on the threatened Mexican Spotted Owl, with a focus on Colorado.
+We've mapped their habitats as well as roads, mining operations, and larger urban areas within Colorado.
+The goal of this project was to find how many roads, mining operations, and urban areas are located within or close to owl habitat.
+This project was created by Meghan Boniecki, Chase Ingersoll, and Lindsay Polaski.